 - The amount to be paid;

-- The date and manner under which it is payable.
+- The date of payment and how it is payable.

 The FTT can also vary a defective lease as long as certain criteria is met.